Best Travel Toys for Airplanes (Kids Actually Use) (2026)

 The airplane toy rules

-- No tiny runaway pieces
+- No tiny runaway pieces that roll under seats.

-- No loud sound effects
+- No loud sound effects or repetitive clicking.

-- Must work in 12 inches of tray space
+- Must work in 12 inches of tray space.

 Best travel toys by category